A young woman smiles down at her phone while holding a credit card.

 3. Prepaid cards have several practical applications as alternatives to cash, credit, or debit cards.

 You can withdraw money from an ATM, buy an outfit online, pay a bill, or cover lunch with a prepaid card.
-However, those transactions won’t help build credit history because prepaid cards don’t extend credit.
+However, those transactions won’t help build credit history, because prepaid cards don’t extend credit.
+Instead, they function a lot like cash.

 What is a prepaid card?

-A prepaid card, sometimes called a prepaid debit card, is a type of payment card that you load with your intended value as you purchase it, according to Consumer.gov.
 Grocery stores, malls, and drug stores often sell prepaid cards for a fee.
-That means you pay for the total value that’s on the card, plus an additional charge.
+That means you pay for the total value that’s on the card plus an additional charge.
 Prepaid cards don’t connect to any bank or credit accounts.
-Once you exhaust a card’s funds, you can no longer use the card (unless you reload it with cash or via a direct deposit online).
+Once you exhaust a card’s funds, you can no longer use the card (unless you reload it with cash or via a deposit online).

 With credit cards, you can build your credit history as you make purchases and payments through your credit account.
-This is because your credit card issuer reports your activity (payments, balance, credit limit) to at least one of the three major credit bureaus.
+This is because your credit card issuer reports your activity (including your payments, balance, and credit limit) to at least one of the three major credit bureaus.

-Instead of borrowing from a bank or creditor, you can only use prepaid cards to access the funds you’ve already put into them.
+Instead of borrowing from a bank or creditor, you can only use prepaid cards to access the funds you’ve already loaded onto them.

 How does a prepaid card work?